-As approved by its stockholders at the Special Meeting of Stockholders held on May 1, 2023 (the "Alset Capital Special Meeting"), Alset Capital filed an amendment to its Amended and Restated Certificate of Incorporation with the Delaware Secretary of State on May 2, 2023, to (i) give Alset Capital the right to extend the date by which it has to consummate a business combination from May 3, 2023, to November 3, 2023, on a month-to-month basis; and (ii) expand the methods that it may employ to not become subject to the "penny stock" rules of the Securities and Exchange Commission.
+Following a Special Meeting of Stockholders held on May 1, 2023 (the "Alset Capital Special Meeting"), Alset Capital filed an amendment to its Amended and Restated Certificate of Incorporation with the Delaware Secretary of State on May 2, 2023, to (i) revise Alset Capital's right to extend the date by which it has to consummate a business combination; and (ii) expand the methods that it may employ to not become subject to the "penny stock" rules of the Securities and Exchange Commission.

 In connection with the Alset Capital Special Meeting, 6,648,964 shares of the Class A Common Stock of Alset Capital were tendered for redemption.
-Following this redemption, 2,449,786 shares of the Class A Common Stock of Alset Capital remain remained issued and outstanding, including 473,750 shares held by Alset Acquisition Sponsor, LLC and 1,976,036 public shares.
+Following this redemption, 2,449,786 shares of the Class A Common Stock of Alset Capital remained issued and outstanding, including 473,750 shares held by Alset Acquisition Sponsor, LLC and 1,976,036 public shares.
 Alset Acquisition Sponsor, LLC owns 2,156,250 shares of Class B Common Stock.